weiping-playnext/Zenject/README.md

 ### <a id="dicontainer-methods-rebind"></a>DiContainer Unbind / Rebind

 It is possible to remove or replace bindings that were added in a previous bind statement.
+Note however that using methods are often a sign of bad practice.

 1. **Unbind** - Remove all bindings matching the given type/id from container.